Hermitian Matrix Definiteness from Quantum Phase Estimation: Results

-Since the eigenvalues are known beforehand, we may compare the results of the classification with the actual definiteness.
-In \figref{fig:sigma}, the results for a single initialization of $\ket{b}$ are shown in the case where $M$ is in the subset of positive definite matrices.
-In a $91.3\%$ of the cases, the value of $\langle\sigma^{(n-1)}_z\rangle$ was found to be equal $1$.
-This corresponds to having state $|0\rangle_{n-1}$ for the most relevant ancillary qubit in all of the cases, as expected for this sign-subinterval.
-But there is still an 8.7\% of cases with values of this expectation value smaller than the maximum, meaning that some $|1\rangle_{n-1}$ states have been measured, yielding an erroneous classification.
+In \figref{fig:sigma}, the results for a single initialization of $\ket{b}$ are shown in the case where $M$ is a positive definite matrix.
+Here $\langle\sigma_z\rangle_{n-1}=1$ was found in $91.3\%$ of the cases.
+There is still an 8.7\% of cases with values of this expectation value smaller than the maximum, meaning that some $|1\rangle_{n-1}$ states have been measured, yielding an erroneous classification.
 Lowering the cut, $\delta <1 $, would increase the number of correctly classified matrices.

-Our task is to adjust $\delta$ so as to maximize the classification capability over all the classes.
-For generic $M$ of a defined class, we will measure the ability of the algorithm to correctly classify its definiteness by using the metric {\em recall} = true positives/(true positives + false negatives).
-In \figref{fig:onetrial} we have plotted the behaviour of recall for the three classes as a function of the cut $\delta$ for the case of a single initialization $\ket{b}$.
-We notice that, as $\delta$ is lowered from its maximum value, the value of recall increases as expected for the positive semi-definite and negative definite classes.
-However it decreases for the class of indefinite matrices, hence a compromise value has to be searched for.
-The situation improves after rising the number of trials, $|b\rangle$, as shown in \figref{fig:fivetrials}.
-For $n\geq 12$ and 5 trials, the recall on all the classes comes very close to the maximum value in a region for $\delta \in [0,95,0.98]$.
-Our choice for $\delta = 0.98$ maximizes the {\em accuracy} defined as number of properly classified matrices divided by total number of matrices in the sample, reaching 92.89\%.
-This number is roughly the average value of recall on the three classes, whose values can be seen in Table \ref{tab:accuracy_quantum}.
+Our task is to adjust $\delta$ to maximize the classification capability over all the classes by using the metric {\em recall} = true positives/(true positives + false negatives).
+In \figref{fig:fivetrials} we plot the {\em recall} for the three classes as a function of the cut $\delta$.
+We notice that, as $\delta$ is lowered from its maximum value, the value of recall increases for the positive semi-definite and negative definite classes.
+However, it decreases for the class of indefinite matrices, hence a compromise value has to be reached.
+On the left side plots, we show the results of a single initialization $\ket{b}$ for $n=4,8$ and $12$ qubits.
+A higher number of trials, $\{|b_i\rangle \}$, makes the results improve as shown in the column on the right.
+For $n\geq 12$ and 5 trials, the {\em recall} on all the classes comes very close to the maximum value in a region for $\delta \in [0,95,0.98]$.
+Our choice for $\delta = 0.98$ maximizes the {\em accuracy} defined as the number of properly classified matrices divided by the total number of matrices in the sample, reaching 92.89\%.
+This number is roughly the average value of {\em recall} on the three classes, whose values can be seen in Table \ref{tab:accuracy_quantum}.